CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 Cartesian3.ZERO = freezeObject(new Cartesian3(0.0, 0.0, 0.0));
 ```

-## Functions and callbacks
+## Functions and Callbacks

-* Use `@function` when JSDoc can't infer an identifier is a function because the JavaScript `function` keyword isn't used, e.g.,
+* Use `@function` when JSDoc can't infer that an identifier is a function because the JavaScript `function` keyword isn't used, e.g.,
 ```javascript
 /**
  * Creates a Cartesian4 from four consecutive elements in an array.